-The Marnix Academie is a Protestant-Christian university of applied sciences that can be characterised as an open Christian institution.
+The Marnix Academie is a Protestant-Christian university of applied sciences.
 We are an independent university, and though a touch strong-minded perhaps, we are open-minded too.
 As a primary school teacher training institution (Dutch acronym: PABO) we are big; as a university we are small.
 Consequently, our students don't get lost in the crowd; we care for each individual student and attach great value to personal contact between staff and students.

 We also value interaction between people of different cultures and religions.
 We consider it an asset when students of different backgrounds meet and engage in dialogue.
 It prepares them for dealing with diversity among pupils, parents and colleagues.

 We believe that the teaching profession revolves around the key words of competence, commitment and enthusiasm.
 This is what makes teaching a profession that matters, and one to be proud of.
 Our education programme produces teachers who will never cease to inspire their pupils.
 This calls for somewhat ‘bold and strong-minded’ teachers.
 They must also have a heart for children and for education.

 The Marnix Academie takes sustainable development to heart.
 It is embedded in our philosophical, pedagogical and educational identity.
 The Marnix Academie was awarded three stars for its sustainable policy by the Dutch foundation for Sustainable Higher Education DHO (Duurzaam Hoger Onderwijs).
 We strive to continue developing this policy.
 In the meantime we are an official member of the UNESCO Worldwide Education Network.
 We are promoting the UNESCO’s ideals and reinforcing the humanistic, cultural and international dimensions of education through innovative teaching and learning approaches and practices in schools.
 The main focus is on global citizenship, human rights, sustainable development and intercultural understanding.

 Studying with us